irshadjsr21/Shark-Validator/README.md

 If set to true, then the functionality of the two parameters will be:

-- `returnEarly`: Stops validating when other keys when one or more errors are found for a particular key.
+- `returnEarly`: Stops validating of other keys when one or more errors are found in a key.
 - `returnRuleSetEarly`: Stops further validation of a particular key if an error is found on the same key.

 You can use a combination of both the parameters to acheive different funtionalities.